google/pytype/docs/faq.md

 To simply verify that pytype has inferred some type for an expression, and not fallen back to `Any`, use `assert_type(x)` without the second argument.

-If you would like to leave the `assert_type` statement in your code (rather than adding it, running pytype, and removing it), add `from pytype.io import assert_type` to your module.
+If you would like to leave the `assert_type` statement in your code (rather than adding it, running pytype, and removing it), add `from pytype_extensions import assert_type` to your module.

 ## How do I reference a type from within its definition?
 (Forward References)